Last updated: July 19, 2020

 The Maine CDC recommends that everyone in Maine "practice good hand hygiene, cover coughs and sneezes, and stay home as much as possible" to avoid coronavirus, a new virus that can cause COVID-19, a disease that can be deadly.

-Maine is under a state of civil emergency to protect public health.
+As of July 19, Maine remains under a state of civil emergency to protect public health.
+The virus that causes COVID-19 appears to be circulating via community transmission throughout the United States.
 Governor Janet Mills has ordered the following measures to reduce the transmission rate of coronavirus in Maine:

 According to the national Centers for Disease Control and Prevention: